 Non-sexy shower success tip #5 – Proper ventilation

 I will come clean (OK another bad shower pun!), I am super-bad about using the ventilation tools in my master bathroom – although they are there.
 To have your shower last it’s best to maximize your ventilation options.
 An exhaust fan near the enclosure or a window which can be opened will help moisture from getting captured and marring the appearance and longevity of your shower.

 While I love a sexy and sleek shower more than the next guy, I know from my too-many-years of experience in the bathroom remodeling industry (I have a few grey hairs which are evidence of this) the key to the shower working out in the long run is using some of these behind-the-scenes non-sexy tips to make sure your shower lasts.

 Do you need any feedback on a shower remodeling project?
 I (or a member of our team) would love to help you with your project.
 Please comment or call the number below.

 If you’re looking for more information or an estimate on remodeling a shower or nationwide material supply for the various wall panels and shower bases mentioned above call The Bath Doctor in Cleveland (216-531-6085), Columbus (614-252-7294) or for nationwide supply Innovate Building Solutions (877-668-5888).

-Tags: failed shower, grout free shower, grout free shower panels, no grout shower, shower drain, shower enclosure, shower exhaust fan, shower failure, shower pan, shower panels, shower pans, shower ventilation, tile grout
+Tags: diy wall panels, easy DIY installation, failed shower, grout free shower, grout free shower panels, laminated panels, laminated wall panels, no grout shower, shower drain, shower enclosure, shower exhaust fan, shower failure, shower pan, shower panels, shower pans, shower ventilation, simple to install wall panels, tile grout

 Trackback from your site.